jonahp1/ElectronicWindMachine/README.md

 - Demos = Links to quick demo videos of the two different "firmwares"...

-- Presentation.pdf = Powerpoint of presentation given to class
+- Presentation.pdf = Powerpoint of presentation given about process, technology, and why I did this

 - Schematic-v1 = schematic of build.
 Hand drawn - yes... sorry :/ - but details all necessary connections for circuit + sensors etc...